 Interestingly, countries with the highest prevalence of diabetes can be found primarily on islands in the Pacific and in the Middle East.
-For example, on Tokelau almost every third adult has diabetes, while almost a quarter of all adults in Saudi Arabia and Kuwait suffer from this disease.
+For example, on Tokelau almost a quarter of all adults has diabetes.
 In comparison, diabetes prevalence in OECD countries remains much lower.
-However, the United States reports figures significantly above average for OECD countries with a prevalence of nearly 13 percent.
+However, the United States reports figures significantly above average for OECD countries with a prevalence of around 13 percent.

-Around 22 million people in the United States have been diagnosed with diabetes, with the real number estimated to be even higher.
+Over 23 million people in the United States have been diagnosed with diabetes, with the real number estimated to be even higher.
 In the U.S., a disproportionately large number of people in the Southern states suffer from diabetes.
-From an ethnic view, non-Hispanic blacks have the highest prevalence in the United States.
-It is predicted that diabetes induced health care costs will total around 3.3 trillion U.S. dollars between 2011 and 2020.
+From an ethnic view, non-Hispanic blacks have the highest prevalence in the United States, with around 13 percent of this population suffering from the disease.